POINT OF VIEW

 Workplace Risk – System access

-The ability to access company systems and the relevant applications is imperative to remote working.
+Yet another workplace risk is raised through staff’s ability to access company systems and the relevant applications imperative to remote working.
 If employees do not have access to systems, then they cannot fulfil their roles.

 As with digital transformation trends, cloud-based SaaS is one way to combat accessibility problems.
 This means that there is no need to have software physically downloaded to a desktop, rather it is a subscription that can be accessed through the cloud/online.